 With increased education cat owners are discovering that both roaming and indoor only cats are not ideal solutions for their pets.
 With that knowledge more and more pet owners are turning to catios.
 And that speaks well of our moral progress.

-Alan Breslauer, who has two 13-year-old feline family members named Cooper and Monkey, is a catio evangelist.
-Last year he launched Custom Catios, which builds cat enclosures, to ensure cat safety and happiness throughout Los Angeles.
+Alan Breslauer, who has two 16-year-old feline family members named Cooper and Monkey, is a catio evangelist.
+Four years ago he launched Custom Catios, which builds cat enclosures, to ensure cat safety and happiness throughout Los Angeles.

 Image credits: all with permission from Custom Catios